pellegrino/ansible-buildkite-agent/README.md

 ## Requirements

 Any pre-requisites that may not be covered by Ansible itself or the role should be mentioned here.
 For instance, if the role uses the EC2 module, it may be a good idea to mention in this section that the boto package is required.

+## Supports

+This playbook is continuously tested using Molecule for the following distros:

+- centos8
+- debian10
+- debian9
+- fedora32
+- ubuntu1804
+- ubuntu2004

 ## Role Variables